-If this proposal is approved, we would not sell our common stock below its per share net asset value unless our Board of Directors concludes that there are attractive near-term investment opportunities that we reasonably believe will lead to a long-term increase in net asset value.
-In determining whether or not to sell additional shares of our common stock at a price below the net asset value per share, the Board of Directors will have duties to act in the best interests of us and our stockholders.
-To the extent we issue shares of our common stock below net asset value per share in a publicly registered transaction, our market capitalization and the amount of our publicly tradable common stock will increase, thus affording all common stockholders potentially greater liquidity in the market for our shares.
+If this proposal is approved, we would not issue and sell our common stock below its per share net asset value unless our Board concludes that there are attractive nearterm investment opportunities that it reasonably believes will lead to a long-term increase in net asset value.
+In determining whether or not to issue and sell additional shares of our common stock at a price below the net asset value per share, the Board will have duties to act in the best interests of us and our stockholders.
+To the extent we issue and sell shares of our common stock below net asset value per share in a publicly registered transaction, our market capitalization and the amount of our publicly tradable common stock will increase, thus affording all common stockholders potentially greater liquidity in the market for our shares.

-If this proposal is approved, we will sell shares of our common stock at a price below net asset value per share only if a majority of our directors who have no financial interest in the sale, and a majority of such directors who are not interested persons of ours, have determined in good faith that the price at which such securities are to be sold is not less than a price which closely approximates the market value of those securities, less any distributing commission or discount.
-This determination must be made in consultation with the underwriter or underwriters of the offering, if any, and as of a time immediately prior to the first solicitation by us or on our behalf of firm commitments to purchase such securities or immediately prior to the issuance of such securities.
+If this proposal is approved, we will issue and sell shares of our common stock at a price below net asset value per share only if a majority of our directors who have no financial interest in the sale, and a majority of such directors who are not interested persons of ours, have determined in good faith that the price at which such securities are to be sold is not less than a price which closely approximates the market value of those securities, less any distributing commission or discount.
+This determination must be made in consultation with the underwriter or underwriters of the offering, if any, and as of a time immediately prior to the first solicitation by us or on our behalf of firm commitments to purchase such securities or immediately prior to the issuance and sale of such securities.